-Payment may occur before inspection in a large number of 3. circumstances in the ongoing relationships that arise in licensing.
-The provisions of subsection (b) circumvent the obligation to pay first in narrowly drawn circumstances.
-Subsection (b) (3) is new and tailored to information relationships.
-It deals with the most common prepayment transaction: custom development contracts.
-The default rule in that context allows the licensee to avoid making prepayments in the face of material breach by the licensor.
-This is consistent with subsection (a) (1) which voids the prepayment obligation when the defect is patent.
+3. Payment may occur before inspection in a large number of circumstances in the ongoing relationships that arise in licensing.
+The provisions of subsection (b) circumvent the obligation to pay first in narrow circumstances.
+Subsection (b)(2) is tailored to information relationships.
+It deals with development contracts.
+The default rule allows the licensee to avoid making prepayments in the face of material breach by the licensor.
+This is consistent with subsection (a)(1) which voids the prepayment obligation when the defect is patent.
 Terminating pre-payment obligations for breach is consistent with Restatement (Second) of Contracts § 237 which states: "[It] is a condition of each party's remaining duties to render performances ... under an exchange of promises that there be no uncured material failure by the other party to render any such performance due at an earlier time."
-This allows the licensee to forego prepayments in a development contract if the licensor is in material breach and the licensee has previously performed it The situation here, in effect, authorizes withholding obligations. payments to a underperforming developer as a means of reducing loss or encouraging better performance.
+This allows the licensee to forego prepayments in a development contract if the licensor is in material breach and the licensee has previously performed it obligations.
+The situation here, in effect, authorizes withholding payments to a underperforming developer as a means of reducing loss or encouraging better performance.

-4. This section needs to be read in connection with section 2B-611 which creates a right to inspect in cases where performance by the other party requires delivery of a copy of all or part of the information or related subject matter.
+4. This section must be read in connection with section 2B-609 which creates a right to inspect in cases where performance by the other party requires delivery of a copy of all or part of the information or related subject matter.

-SECTION 2B-610.
+SECTION 2B-609.
 LICENSEE'S RIGHT TO INSPECT.
 If performance requires delivery of a copy of information, the following rules apply:

-(1) Subject to paragraphs (3) and (4), a licensee has a right before payment or acceptance to inspect the information and any goods involved at a reasonable place and time and in any reasonable manner in order to determine conformance to the contract.
+(1) Subject to paragraphs (3) and (4), a licensee has a right before payment or acceptance to inspect the information and any goods involved at a reasonable place and time and in a reasonable manner in order to determine conformance to the contract.